 Pathfinder Club-The Pathfinder Club provides a church-centered outlet for the spirit of adventure and exploration, in the context of spiritual development and soul-winning, for ages 10 to 15.
-Activities are carefully tailored to include outdoor living, nature exploration, crafts, hobbies, or vocations.
+Activities are carefully tailored to include outdoor living, nature exploration, crafts, hobbies, or vocations

 Pathfinder Committee-The Pathfinder Club director and deputy directors are elected by the church.
-(See pp. 105, 179.)
+(See pp. 111-112, 184-185.)
 If two deputy directors are elected, there should be one male and one female.
 One of the deputy directors may also serve as club secretary and treasurer.
-The director is a member of the board and the Adventist Youth Ministries (AYM) Committee.